 American Sailor: Damn it, boys, they're getting away!

-The Principle of the Offensive is one of the Nine Principles of War, and every military in the world teaches it to officer candidates.
+- The Principle of the Offensive is one of the Nine Principles of War, and every military in the world teaches it to officer candidates.
 Only by going on the offensive is it possible to seize the initiative.
-The Japanese didn't have the industrial base or the resources to support large-scale mechanized warfare, and the massive banzai charges occasionally worked well in China and Burma, even against some Western troops.
+The Japanese didn't have the industrial base or the resources to support large-scale mechanized warfare, and the massive banzai charges occasionally worked well in China (as the Guomindang used Warlord and Militia troops to take the brunt of Japanese offensives while they would attempt strategic encirclements) and even against some European troops.
 When they dug in and attempted World War I style static defensive tactics it only resulted in large-scale Last Stand type battles in places like Okinawa and Iwo Jima, because they surrendered the initiative to the Americans, who were then able to act at a time and place of their own choosing.
 The resulting battles were always very bloody for both sides but the final outcome was never in the slightest doubt: lose the initiative, lose the fight.
 And the Japanese, strategically speaking, lost the initiative when they failed to hold Guadalcanal, not even one year after Pearl Harbor.

 "They're on our left, they're on our right, they're in front of us, and they're behind us.
 They can't get away this time!"